JRubalcaba/jrubalcaba.github.io/research/index.md

 <figure class = "half">
 <img src="/images/SCALE.jpg" height="370px" width="400px">

-<p> Macroecology and macrophysiology investigate the causes of broad-scale ecological patterns such as the latitudinal diversity gradient (species richness decreases from the tropics to the poles), latitudinal gradients of body size (the Bergmann's rule), or the latitudinal variation in physiological traits of organisms living in warm or cold regions.
-We need to understand these mechanisms
+<p>Realistic projections of the biological impacts of climate change require a unified framework capable of integrating advances from distinct research areas such as ecophysiology, behavioural ecology, and biogeography.
+Mechanistic modelling in macroecology arises as a promising framework to address this challenge, because it aims at describing biodiversity patterns from biophysical, physiological, and behavioural processes determining the way organisms interact with their environment.
+Nonetheless, mechanistic modelling face further challenges such as the need to connect processes across scales and levels of ecological organization: e.g., to assess the impacts of individual-environment interactions into population and community structure.</p>
-to develop models capable of predicting the organismal responses to climate change.</p>
+<p>SCALE is a Marie-Curie funded project that investigates how organismal-microclimate interactions influence broad-scale patterns and thermal adaptations of ectotherms, a group that is especially vulnerable to global change, across climatic gradients.</p>

-<p>SCALE is a Marie-Curie funded project that combines biophysical modeling (heat and mass transfer), biogeography and macrophysiology to investigate the mechanisms underpinning broad-scale patterns in macroecology and their responses to climate change. </p>
+<p>The project brings together three researchers with backgrounds in evolutionary ecology and modelling (Juan G. Rubalcaba, postdoctoral fellow), and macroecology (Jennifer Sunday, supervisor at McGill University, Montreal) and Miguel Á. Ollala-Tárraga (supervisor at Rey Juan Carlos University, Madrid).</p>

 </figure>